60 Second Lemon Law Assessment™

 When you buy a new car, you expect it to run smoothly.
 But what happens when it’s constantly in the shop for the same frustrating problem?
 That’s where state lemon laws come in.
 These laws are your safety net, designed to hold manufacturers accountable for selling defective vehicles.
 While the federal Magnuson-Moss Warranty Act provides a baseline of protection, each state has its own specific Lemon Laws that define what qualifies as a lemon and what remedies you’re entitled to.
 Think of them as a consumer bill of rights for your new vehicle purchase.

 So, how do you know if your car is officially a “lemon”?
-Generally, a vehicle is considered a lemon if it has a significant defect that the manufacturer or dealer can’t fix after a reasonable number of attempts.
+Generally, a vehicle is considered a lemon if it has a significant defect that the manufacturer or dealer can’t fix after a reasonable number of attempts or amount of time.
 This isn’t about minor annoyances like a rattle in the dashboard.
 The problem must substantially impair the vehicle’s use, value, or safety.
 For example, recurring engine trouble, faulty brakes, or a transmission that keeps failing would likely qualify.
 Each state has its own specific criteria, including how many repair attempts are considered “reasonable” and the time frame in which the defects must appear, so it’s important to know the rules where you live.

 Once your vehicle is determined to be a lemon, the manufacturer has a legal obligation to make it right.
 They can’t just keep trying to patch up the problem indefinitely.
 Under most state laws, after a certain number of failed repair attempts for the same issue, you are entitled to a remedy.
 Typically, this means you get to choose between a full refund of the purchase price (a buyback) or a comparable new replacement vehicle.
 The specifics, like the number of repair attempts required, can vary depending on the state and the severity of the defect.
 For instance, a serious safety defect often requires fewer repair attempts to qualify under the Ohio Lemon Law.